-(a) Issuance of Common Units
+(a) Issuance of ENLK Common Units

-In August 2017, we entered into the 2017 EDA with UBS Securities LLC, Barclays Capital Inc., BMO Capital Markets Corp., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Citigroup Global Markets Inc., Jefferies LLC, Mizuho Securities USA LLC, RBC Capital Markets, LLC, SunTrust Robinson Humphrey, Inc. and Wells Fargo Securities, LLC (collectively, the "Sales Agents") to sell up to \$600.0 million in aggregate gross sales of our common units from time to time through an "at the market" equity offering program.
-We may also sell common units to any Sales Agent as principal for the Sales Agent's own account at a price agreed upon at the time of saleWe have no obligation to sell any of the common units under the 2017 EDA and may at any time suspend solicitation and offers under the 2017 EDA.
+In August 2017, ENLK entered into the 2017 EDA with UBS Securities LLC, Barclays Capital Inc., BMO Capital Markets Corp., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Citigroup Global Markets Inc., Jefferies LLC, Mizuho Securities USA LLC, RBC Capital Markets, LLC, SunTrust Robinson Humphrey, Inc. and Wells Fargo Securities, LLC (collectively, the "Sales Agents") to sell up to \$600.0 million in aggregate gross sales of ENLK common units from time to time through an "at the market" equity offering program.
+ENLK may also sell common units to any Sales Agent as principal for the Sales Agent's own account at a price agreed upon at the time of sal&NLK has no obligation to sell any of the common units under the 2017 EDA and may at any time suspend solicitation and offers under the 2017 EDA.

-For the three months ended March 31, 2018, we sold an aggregate of approximately 0.1 million common units under the 2017 EDA, generating proceeds of approximately \$0.9 million (net of less than \$0.1 million of commissions paid to the Sales Agents).
-We used the net proceeds for general partnership purposes.
+For the three months ended March 31, 2018, ENLK sold an aggregate of approximately 0.1 million common units under the 2017 EDA, generating proceeds of approximately \$0.9 million (net of less than \$0.1 million of commissions paid to the Sales Agents).
+ENLK used the net proceeds for general partnership purposes.
 As of March 31, 2018, approximately \$564.5 million remains available to be issued under the 2017 EDA.

-(b) Series B Preferred Units
+(b) ENLK Series B Preferred Units

 Beginning with the quarter ended September 30, 2017, Series B Preferred Unit distributions are payable quarterlyin cash at an amount equal to \$0.28125 per Series B Preferred Unit (the "Cash Distribution Component") plus an in-kind distribution equal to the greater of (A) 0.0025 Series B Preferred Units per Series B Preferred Unit and (B) an amount equal to (i) the excess, if any, of the distribution that would have been payable had the Series B Preferred Units converted into common units over the Cash Distribution Component, divided by (ii) the issue price of \$15.00.
-Income is allocated to the Series B Preferred Units in an amount equal to the quarterly distribution with respect to the period earned.
-For the three months ended March 31, 2018 and 2017, \$21.9 million and \$21.5 million of income, respectively, was allocated to the Series B Preferred Units.